MoFEM/mofem-cephas/media/paper.md

  engineers, students and academics.
 It was primarily designed to solve crack propagation in nuclear graphite bricks (radiated and oxidised) used in Advanced cooled reactors (see Fig. \ref{fig:brick}).

  ![Fractured brick made from nuclear graphite.\label{fig:brick}](paper_brick.png){width=80%}

-  The need for solutions to increasingly complex problems demands the control over numerical errors; otherwise, we will be unable to distinguish discretisation artefacts from the real physical phenomena.
-A brute force approach based on a pure *h-adaptivity*, which relies on the power of parallel computing, leads to a low polynomial convergence rate.
+ The need for solutions to increasingly complex problems demands control over numerical errors; otherwise, we will be unable to distinguish discretisation artefacts from the real physical phenomena.
+A brute force approach based on a pure *h-adaptivity* leads to a low polynomial convergence rate and relies on the machines computing power.
+Since we like to solve bigger and more complex problems, no matter how big computer we will have, it will be never enough.
  Therefore, it is insufficient to have total control over numerical errors.
-A more sophisticated approach was paved by Ivo Babuska et al. [@babuska1992version], who showed that if one could increase at the same time the polynomial order and the mesh density, i.e. employ *hp-adaptivity*, the exponential convergence is achievable.
-This has been seen as the 'Holy Grail' of the finite element method.
+A more sophisticated approach was paved by Ivo Babuska et al.
+ [@babuska1992version], who showed that if one could increase at the same time the polynomial order and the mesh density, i.e. employ *hp-adaptivity*, the exponential convergence is achievable.
+This has been seen as the 'Holy Grail' of the numerical methods.

   However, raising the order of approximation comes with a cost where the algebraic solver time and the matrix assembly time are increased.